Cimagroup/Experiments-SurveyGreenAI/README.md

 This repository contains the files necessary to run the experiments performed in deliverable 6.2 for the European Project REXASI-PRO (REliable & eXplainable Swarm Intelligence for People with Reduced mObility) (HORIZON-CL4-HUMAN-01 programme under grant agreement nº101070028).
 It has been created by the CIMAgroup research team at the University of Seville, Spain.

 First, we must install the data reduction repository created by the CIMAgroup research team by following the instructions in https://github.com/Cimagroup/SurveyGreenAI.
+This experiments has been developed in Ubuntu 20.04.

 ## Experiments Data Reduction for tabular data